Reptiles & Amphibians

 Reptiles and amphibians aren’t numerous in North Idaho and those that do live here can be quite elusive.
 I’ve yet to see a blue-tailed skink or a northern alligator lizard.
 One more reason to be outside poking around!

-Unlike southern Idaho, north Idaho is thankfully devoid of poisonous snakes.
-The snakes that do live in the forested region of the north are harmless…
+Unlike southern Idaho, far north Idaho is thankfully devoid of poisonous snakes.
+Snakes living in the forested region of far north Idaho are harmless to…

 Continue reading